devatearth/Socio/README.md

 # Quora_
-developing REST API endpoints of various functionalities required for a website (similar to Quora) from scratch.
+Developing REST API endpoints of various functionalities required for a website (similar to Quora) from scratch.